vcync/modV/README.md

 * a better UI
 * work on the mediaManager and loading/saving Modules

-If you can help with any of these, please submit a PR and/or contact me at sam(at)wray.pro or on any of my socials.
+If you can help with any of these, please submit a PR and/or issue.

 ## Acknowledgements
 Thank you to: